The Losing Edge: Plot

-None of the boys playing for the South Park Cows, the town's Little League Baseball team, enjoy the sport at all.
-They find baseball boring and play only because of their parents' enthusiasm for the sport.

-When they win their final game, they are at first overjoyed, believing the season is over and they have the rest of the summer to enjoy - only until they discover, to their horror, that since they finished first in their division, they will have to continue playing in the post-season playoffs.
-During a 'celebration' meal, the team discusses plans to lose on purpose while making it look like they are trying and if they get caught, they will be in big trouble.
+None of the boys playing for the South Park Little League Baseball team, enjoy the sport at all.
+They find it boring and only play because of their parents' enthusiasm for it.
+When they win their final game, the whole team is overjoyed at first, believing that the season is over and they can now enjoy the summer.
+However, to their horror, the boys discover that since they have finished first in their division, they must participate in the postseason tournament.
+At a "celebration" meal, the boys discuss plans to lose on purpose without getting in trouble with their parents.

-However, South Park realize that the other teams also want out, and have actually trained to lose games.
-The South Park Cows end up winning again and again against opponents whose efforts at throwing games are more successful, and they eventually get to the state championship game.
-To their horror, they realize that if they win, their season will start again on the national circuit, meaning they will have to play baseball for the whole summer.
+During the playoffs, the boys learn that the other teams also want to lose and have actually trained to lose games.
+The South Park team ends up winning again and again against opponents whose efforts at throwing games are more successful, and they reach the state championship against Denver.
+If they win, the South Park team will have to spend their entire summer playing baseball on the national circuit.

-Meanwhile, Stan's father Randy has taken up the hobby of being a "trash-talking dad", being generally obnoxious at every game so as to get into fights with other, equally obnoxious fathers.
-A running gag throughout the episode is that Randy yells, "I thought this was America!" while being arrested on multiple occasions for fighting.
-While training to be the best fighter he can be, Randy becomes terrified when he meets the Denver Little League team's "Bat Dad", who wears a purple Batman cowl and cape, is much bigger than him, and behaves even more obnoxiously.
-Randy decides not to attend the game in fear that he is not good enough.
+Meanwhile, Stan's father, Randy, has taken up trash-talking as a hobby, getting drunk and acting obnoxiously at the games in order to start fights with the fathers of other teams' players.
+This behavior leads to him being arrested many times.
+While training to be the best fighter he can be, Randy becomes terrified after meeting the Denver Little League team's "Bat Dad" (Diedrich Bader), who wears a purple Batman cowl and cape, and who is both heavier and more misbehaved than Randy.
+As a result, Randy decides not to attend the championship game in fear that he is not good enough.